Screaming Trees drummer leads tributes to bandmate and ‘big brother’ Mark Lanegan

 Members of the rock community including Iggy Pop, Peter Hook and John Cale were among those to remember Lanegan and his “wild life that some of us could only dream of”.

-A post on the musician’s official Twitter account said he died at his home in Killarney, Ireland, on Tuesday morning.
+A post on the musician’s official Twitter account said he died at his home in Killarney on Tuesday morning.

 May you truly Rest in Peace Big Brother @marklanegan pic.twitter.com/XwgO10bRkL— mark pickerel (@mtpickerel) February 22, 2022